Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 An esophagectomy is surgery to remove part or all of your esophagus.
-Your esophagus is the food pipe that leads into your stomach.
-An esophagectomy is usually done if you have been diagnosed with cancer of the esophagus.
+An esophagectomy is usually done to treat cancer of the esophagus.
 It can also be done if your esophagus does not work properly or has severe damage or trauma.

 How do I prepare for an esophagectomy?

 Your healthcare provider will talk to you about how to prepare for surgery.
-He will tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+He or she will tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you what medicines to take or not take on the day of your surgery.

 What will happen during an esophagectomy?

 - You will be given general anesthesia to keep you asleep and pain-free during your surgery.
 Surgery may be done through small incisions and a tool called a laparoscope.
 You may have open surgery instead of laparoscopic surgery.
 Open surgery means removing and replacing your esophagus through large incisions.

 - The diseased part of your esophagus will be removed.
 It will then be replaced by your stomach or part of your large intestines.
 Your provider may also remove lymph nodes.
 During surgery, your provider will insert a feeding tube into your small intestine.
 He or she will also place a nasogastric or gastric tube to help the stitches heal.